Stochastic approximations of higher-molecular by bi-molecular reactions: Introduction

-An algorithm for approximating higher-order reaction networks by second-order ones at the \emph{deterministic level} (i.e. at the level of reaction-rate equations) has been used for decades, e.g. see~\cite{Highmol1,Highmol2,Xfactor,WilhelmQSA}.
-The algorithm has been rigorously justified in the deterministic setting in~\cite[Section~3]{UNI3} for general third- and fourth-order reactions using perturbation theory.
-Its performance depends upon an asymptotic parameter, appearing as a rate coefficient of some of the underlying chemical reactions.
-Another, more elaborate, order-reduction procedure has been presented in~\cite{UNI1,Kowalski}.
-While the latter procedure does not depend on an asymptotic parameter, it depends on the precise initial conditions of some of the underlying species, which, from the perspective of synthetic biology, may pose significant challenges~\cite{Vesicles2,Vesicles3}.
-Less attention has been paid to the validity of such approximations at the \emph{stochastic level} (i.e. at the level of the chemical master equation (CME)~\cite{GillespieDerivation}): it has been formally shown in~\cite{Janssen} that the specific third-order reaction, given by $3 s \to 2 s$, may be stochastically approximated by a second-order network using the algorithm from~\cite{UNI3}, and this has also been qualitatively described in~\cite{Gillespietri}.
-However, the questions of whether the formal deterministic results from~\cite{UNI3} extend into the stochastic setting, and whether dynamics of the approximating second-order networks converge in a suitable limit to the dynamics of the original higher-order network, remain unanswered.
-In particular, validity of perturbation results at the deterministic level does not generally guarantee validity at the stochastic level~\cite{GrimaQSA,KimQSA,AgarwalQSA}.
+An algorithm for approximating third- and fourth-order reactions with second-order ones at the \emph{deterministic level}, i.e. at the level of the reaction-rate equations~\cite{Feinberg}, has been used for decades~\cite{Highmol1,Highmol2,UNI3}.
+The algorithm relies on suitable time-scale separations, and has been formally justified for third- and fourth-order reactions at the deterministic level~\cite{Highmol2,UNI3}.
+Another, more elaborate, order-reduction procedure has been presented in~\cite{UNI1,Kowalski}; while this procedure does not rely on time-scale separations, it depends on the precise initial conditions of some of the underlying species which, from the perspective of synthetic biology, may pose significant challenges~\cite{Vesicles2,Vesicles3}.
+Less attention has been paid to the validity of such approximations at the \emph{stochastic level}, i.e. at the level of the chemical master equation (CME)~\cite{GillespieDerivation}.
+In this context, it has been formally shown in~\cite{Janssen} that a specific third-order reaction, namely $3 X \to 2 X$, can be stochastically approximated with a second-order network using the algorithm from~\cite{Highmol1,Highmol2,UNI3}, and this has also been qualitatively described in~\cite{Gillespietri}.
+However, the questions of convergence and whether the formal deterministic results from~\cite{Highmol1,Highmol2,UNI3} extend into the stochastic regime for arbitrary reactions remain unanswered.
+In particular, validity of perturbation results at the deterministic level does not generally imply validity at the stochastic level~\cite{GrimaQSA,KimQSA,AgarwalQSA}.
+In this paper, we generalize the algorithm from~\cite{Highmol1,Highmol2,UNI3} to stochastic biochemical networks with arbitrary number and composition of reactants, and we provide convergence analyses.